joshuamkite/aks-argocd-prometheus-grafana/README.md

 # AKS ArgoCD Prometheus Grafana

 This repository contains Terraform configurations and Kubernetes manifests to set up an Azure Kubernetes Service (AKS) cluster with ArgoCD for GitOps-based deployments.
 It includes monitoring components including Prometheus and Grafana.
+Additionally a hello-world nginx deployment is provided to demonstrate basic load balancing

 - [AKS ArgoCD Prometheus Grafana](#aks-argocd-prometheus-grafana)
   - [Overview](#overview)